CHAPTER 1: MARKETING

 Free trials turn into acquired customers (when done correctly)

-Just as a consumer dries a car before purchasing, allowing interested prospects to “test drive” your product can lead to sales—when done the right way.
+Just as a consumer drives a car before purchasing, allowing interested prospects to “test drive” your product can lead to sales—when done the right way.

 Free trials, or any sort of experience with your product that allows a “

 - Make the product feel more real or tangible because the prospect can interact with it